 - obtain the death certificate and notify the appropriate agencies of the death;

-- Identify, verify and locate all beneficiaries of an estate Identify, locate, secure, value and insure all assets of an estate owned at death. file claims and make application for all benefits including insurance, life insurance, pension plans and death benefits;
+- file claims and make application for all benefits including insurance, life insurance, pension plans and death benefits;

 - pay the funeral bills;